-3.4.1.4 Commercial mortgages
+3.4.1.3 Commercial mortgages

-a) In view of (i) the inherently higher credit risk attached to commercial mortgages, (ii) the complexity of defining credit risk criteria for commercial mortgages, and (iii) the fact that most banks have more than adequate collateral for the CLF even if commercial mortgages are excluded, the Bank is in principle not in favour of accepting commercial mortgages as collateral for the CLF.
+a) In view of (i) the inherently higher credit risk attached to commercial mortgages, (ii) the complexity associated with the specification of credit risk criteria for commercial mortgages, and (iii) the fact that most banks have more than adequate collateral for the CLF even if commercial mortgages are excluded, the Bank is in principle not in favour of accepting commercial mortgages as collateral for the CLF.
 However, should a particular bank have an exceptional need to offer commercial mortgages as collateral, these will be considered on a case-by-case basis.
 An external credit rating will be required and haircuts will be applied based on this rating, as agreed on with the particular bank.

-3.4.1.5 Loans other than mortgages
+3.4.1.4 Loans other than mortgages